MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 1. Start the Docker daemon for your machine, and [follow our Docker integration guide](/third-party/docker).

+   **Note for Mac Users:** We recommend running this demo with 2 CPUs + 8GB Memory.
+   With less RAM exposed, the demo may fail.

 1. Clone the Materialize repo:

     ```shell